VijayprD/WDJ/README.md

   </body>
 </html>
 ```
-## Part 5 - HTML Paragraph tag
+## Part 6 - HTML Paragraph tag

 ### Paragraph tag.
 HTML paragraph or HTML p tag is used to define a paragraph in a webpage.
 Let's take a simple example to see how it work.
 It is a notable point that a browser itself add an empty line before and after a paragraph.
-An HTML <p> tag indicates starting of new paragraph.
+An HTML `<p>` tag indicates starting of new paragraph.

 ```html
 <!DOCTYPE>